ROCm/rocDecode/README.md

 The tool provides a few samples to decode videos [here](samples/).
 Please refer to the individual folders to build and run the samples.

 ## Docker:
-Docker files to build vcnDECODE containers are available [here](docker/)
+Docker files to build rocDecode containers are available [here](docker/)